HaoZeke/artn-plugin/docs/sections/API_usage.rst

 Usage from fortran
 ------------------

-To use the API from fortran, you need to use the ``artn_api2`` module in you code.
+To use the API from fortran, you need to use the ``artn_api`` module in you code.
 In order to do that, your source code must be compiled with including the pARTn object files, and linked with ``libartn.so``.
 For example a caller source file named ``my_code.f90`` could be:

 .. code-block:: fortran

-   use artn_api2
+   use artn_api
    implicit none
    integer :: ierr